MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

 Roles that this service principal is a member of.
 HTTP Methods: GET Read-only.
 Nullable.
+Supports $expand.
-To construct, see NOTES section for MEMBEROF properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for MEMBEROF properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDirectoryObject[]